-On Wednesday 8th of March a number of Drama Students departed from Platform 9 3⁄4's at Gravesend and headed for a day of Magic in London.
+On Wednesday 8th of March, a number of Drama Students departed from Platform 9 3⁄4's at Gravesend and headed for a day of Magic in London.

-Once in London students headed to Shaftsbury Avenue for a day of enchantment at Harry Potter and The Cursed Child.
-Students escaped the rain and snow and were immersed into the Wizarding World of J.K Rowling and her enchanting story of Scorpius and Albus.
+Once in London, students headed to Shaftsbury Avenue for a day of enchantment at Harry Potter and The Cursed Child.
+Students escaped the rain and snow and were immersed into the Wizarding World of J.K Rowling and her magical story of Scorpius and Albus.
 A tale of devoted friendship and writing wrongs of the past.
-Students were amazed to see the incredible effects and acting displayed in front of their eyes, from wizard eating bookcases, The great lake and soul eating dementors.
+Students were amazed to see the incredible effects and acting displayed in front of their eyes, from wizard eating bookcases, to the great lake and soul-eating dementors.
 Students marvelled at seeing their favourite characters take shape in front of them.

-The students on the day represented the school fantastically showing respect, admiration and appreciation for the opportunity they have received.
+The students on the day represented the school fantastically well as always demonstrating respect, admiration and appreciation for the opportunity they had received.